Social Security Disability Benefits

 What Are Social Security Disability Benefits?

 Social Security disability benefits provide monthly income replacement for disabled individuals who can no longer work due to their condition.
 According to the World Health Organization, one in six people worldwide develop a serious disability in their lifetime.
-As of December 2022, 11.5% of Social Security beneficiaries are disabled workers.
+As of January 2025, 10.5% of Social Security beneficiaries are disabled workers, per the Social Security Administration (SSA).

-The average Social Security disability benefit was $1,483 in December of 2022.
+The average Social Security disability benefit was around $1,542 in November 2024.
 Disability benefits receive a cost-of-living adjustment (COLA) each year to account for inflation.
-In 2023, the COLA increased to 8.7%.
-The Social Security Administration projects average disability benefits to increase by at least $140 in 2023, due to the COLA.
+In December 2024, the COLA increased to 2.5%, and the average monthly disability benefit rose to $1,580.

 Types of Social Security Disability Benefits